tstansberry/MKS21X-FinalProject/README.md

 Vishwaa- Started developing a usable lanterna screen which takes user input and displays result from Scraper.java.
 This is an inital version for demos, which will be expanded upon afterwards. <br />
 # January 14th
 Timothy- Created a new file to redesign our visual interface.
 Started integrating the code from old visual into the new file. <br />
 Vishwaa- Finished working on the MVP version of the lanterna screen to display results and inputs.
 Created a special function which make the idea of putString more flexuible.
 Used the old terminal display code and started testing modes and integrating them within code.
+(WAS ABSENT IN CLASS THIS DAY)
 Ready for Presentations!
 # January 15th
-Timothy- Wasn't able to work on anything, had to study for 2 finals the next day.<br />
+Timothy- Wasn't able to work on anything, had to study for 2 finals the next day.
-Vishwaa-
+Vishwaa- Incorporated Timothy's code from new file and made the new version working with no errors.
+</  br>
 # January 16th
 Timothy- Decided to leave Vishwaa to work with lanterna, worked on generating a random word.
 Encountered problems with the website requiring the user to push buttons to generate the words. <br />
 Vishwaa-